uol-feps-soc-comp3931-2324-classroom/final-year-project-sc21ds/README.md

 ### 2. qna_generator.py: Code for generating question and answer pairs (Q&A).

-## How to Use
+## Guide
 Each folder contains its own README file with detailed information on each component.
+All code written were compiled on Google Colab Pro as it required high computational resources.